Margaret Laurence: Personal and later life

 In 1952, Laurence gave birth to daughter Jocelyn during a leave in England.
 Son David was born in 1955 in the Gold Coast.
-The family left the Gold Coast just before it gained independence as Ghana in 1957, moving to Vancouver, British Columbia, where they stayed for five years.
+The family left the Gold Coast before it gained independence as Ghana in 1957, moving to Vancouver, British Columbia, where they stayed for five years.

 In 1962, she separated from her husband and moved to London, England for a year.
 She then moved to Elm Cottage (Penn, Buckinghamshire) where she lived for more than ten years, although she visited Canada often.
 Her divorce became final in 1969.
 That year, she became writer-in-residence at the University of Toronto.
 A few years later, she moved to Lakefield, Ontario.
-She also bought a cabin on the Otonabee River near Peterborough, where she wrote The Diviners (1974) during the summers of 1971 to 1973.
+She also bought a cabin on the Otonabee River near Peterborough, Ontario, where she wrote The Diviners (1974) during the summers of 1971 to 1973.
 In 1978, she was the subject of a National Film Board of Canada documentary, Margaret Laurence: First Lady of Manawaka.
 Laurence served as Chancellor of Trent University in Peterborough from 1981 to 1983.

 Death

 In 1986, Laurence was diagnosed with lung cancer late in the disease's development.
 According to the James King biography, The Life of Margaret Laurence, the prognosis was grave, and as the cancer had spread to other organs, there was no treatment offered beyond palliative care.
 Laurence decided the best course of action was to spare herself and her family further suffering.
-She committed suicide at her home at 8 Regent St., Lakefield, on January 5, 1987, by taking a drug overdose, documenting her decision in writing up to the time of her death.
+She died by suicide at her home at 8 Regent St., Lakefield, on January 5, 1987, by taking a drug overdose, documenting her decision in writing until the time of her death.
 She was buried in her hometown in the Neepawa Cemetery, Neepawa, Manitoba.
 Laurence's house in Neepawa has been turned into a museum.
 Her literary papers are housed in the Clara Thomas Archives at York University in Toronto and at McMaster University's William Ready Division of Archives and Research Collections in Hamilton.